miklevin/MikeLev.in/_posts/2025-06-12-teaching-ai-model-context-protocol.md

 ### From Button to Textarea: Evolving the Interface

 And really, that's it.
-I want from doing step 1:
+Over the past 2 days I went from step 1 to step 2.

 1. From pressing a button that sent
 2. To submitting a textarea in a web form

-Okay, so I also have a *"standard"* chat interface, and if all this is true then I should be able to submit this through that chat window:
+But if this is true, then given that I have a *"standard"* chat interface, then all I should have to do to test this another way is submit this exact same message that I had on the poke-button and in the pre-populated textarea directly into the standard chat box:

 ```plaintext